North American F-82 Twin Mustang: Air Defense Command

 The production interceptor versions of the Twin Mustang were designated the F-82F and F-82G; the distinguishing feature between the F and G models was largely the nacelle beneath the center-wing that housed radar equipment (F-82F's AN/APG-28 and F-82G's SCR-720C18).
 In addition, the interceptor required numerous modifications.
 The right side cockpit was replaced with a radar operator's position without flight controls.
 A long radar pod, resembling a sausage and irreverently known as a "long dong", was attached to the underside of the wing center section, below the six .50 cal (12.7mm) machine guns and with its dish in front of the propellers to prevent interference.
 This unconventional arrangement did not affect the aircraft's performance seriously.
-Additionally the unit could be jettisoned in an emergency, or for belly landings and was sometimes even lost during high-G maneuvers.
+Additionally the unit could be jettisoned in an emergency or for belly landings, and was sometimes even lost during high-G maneuvers.
 F-82F models were designated for ADC units in the United States, while the F-82G models were deployed to Far East Air Forces for air defense of Japan and Okinawa.
-F-82s were not deployed to Europe.
+The F-82 was never deployed to Europe.

 The first F-82Fs began reaching ADC squadrons in September 1948.
 By the end of September, ADC had 29 F-82Fs.
 By the middle of 1949 the F-82 was replacing Black Widows in service with Air Defense Command along the west coast at Hamilton AFB, California (317th FIS) and McChord AFB, Washington (318th FIS, 319th FIS).
 East coast defense was the mission of the Twin Mustangs assigned to McGuire AFB, New Jersey (2d FIS, 5th FIS).

 In addition to the forces in the Continental United States, the Caribbean Air Command 319th FIS at France Field in the Panama Canal Zone received 15 F-82Fs in December 1948 to replace Black Widows for defending the Panama Canal but remained there only briefly before being reassigned to McChord AFB in May 1949.

 The Twin Mustang was replaced in ADC service during 1950–1951 by the Lockheed F-94 Starfire, the last being with the 318th FIS at McChord AFB in late 1951.
-Some went to Alaska, where they were modified into F-82H but most were scrapped.
+Some went to Alaska, where they were modified into F-82H, while most airframe were simply scrapped.